AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/deliverability/set-up-a-custom-dkim-signature.md

    ![](assets/image2014-9-18-15-3a40-3a28.png)

-1. Send the **Host Record** and **TXT Value** to your IT.
+1. Send the **[!UICONTROL Host Record]** and **[!UICONTROL TXT Value]** to your IT.
 Ask them to create the record for you and make sure it propagates to all nameservers associated with the from domain.
 Marketo's DKIM verification requires that the DKIM key is propagated to all nameservers associated with the domain being DKIM-signed.

    ![](assets/image2014-9-18-15-3a40-3a44.png)

-1. Once they confirm they've created the record, come back to Marketo, select your domain, and click **Check DNS**.
+1. Once they confirm they've created the record, come back to Marketo, select your domain, and click **[!UICONTROL Check DNS]**.

    ![](assets/check.png)